VaYU has a unique curriculum for the Master of Science (Yoga) delivered in four semesters.

 Yoga Instructor Certificate (YIC)

-All Graduates of the VaYU's Online MS (Yoga) Program get a Yoga Instructor Certificate (YIC) from SVYASA.
+All Graduates of the VaYU's Online MS (Yoga) Program are eligible to acquire a Yoga Instructor Certificate (YIC) from SVYASA upon separate registration with SVYASA.
+A one-time registration fee is collected independently by SVYASA.

 Registered Yoga Teacher (RYT-200)